1860 El Camino Real, Suite 301, Burlingame CA 94010

 We provide inpatient and outpatient services that are individualized to the medical needs and safety of each individual patient.
 Many people underestimate the degree of physical dependence they have and the risks and complications they may face.
 These risks are difficult to assess via e-mail, fax or telephone, and should be evaluated in a personal visit.

 We provide a variety of different detoxification services that take into consideration a variety of factors including the following:

 - The drug of dependence

-- Degree of physical dependence
+- Degree of physical dependency

 - Number of previous attempts at detoxification.
 When and where?

 - Periods of sobriety in the past

 - Willingness to continue the recovery process after detoxification.